 In Western North Carolina we have significant manufacturing jobs because of cycling

-- Industry Nine in Asheville, NC
+- Industry Nine wheels and bike components in Asheville, NC

 - Fox suspension in Fletcher, NC

-- Cane Creek components in Fletcher, NC
+- Cane Creek bicycle components and suspension in Fletcher, NC

 - Ohlins suspension manufacturer in Hendersonville, NC